AndrewAPrice/Collaborate/README.md

 node app.js

 ## Planned features
-- Intuitive WYIWYG editing of pages.
+- Intuitive WYSIWYG editing of pages.
 - Group and user-based permissions.
 - File and image attachments (including the ability to paste images inline while editing).
 - Automatic updating of the page when a change is made.